Skip to content

 Eastern Shoshone Powwow, Ft.
 Washakie WY.
 PC TBD

 Communities are experts in their own places.
 BCG supports—not replaces—local leadership and decision-making.
-Paragraph Projects begin with stories, history, and cultural meaning before form-making or technical solutions.
+Projects begin with stories, history, and cultural meaning before moving into design, planning, or technical solutions.

 Mt.
 Zion Black Cultural Center, Athens, OH.
 PC TBD